-When a certain system is in place for decades, it’s easy to learn it and amass the knowledge needed to “join the party.”
+When a certain system has been in place for decades, it’s easy to learn it and amass the knowledge needed to “join the party.”
 Conventional publishing is a global network of publishing houses, literary agents and advisors from all corners of the globe.

 If you choose to sign a contract, you will be greeted by experienced professionals that can help you with anything you need.
 They have experience with all sorts of problems and will enrich you as a writer and a marketer of books using that experience.

 You’re a writer and your focus should be on creating, not thinking about the best ways to market a book.
-When you have agents and publishers to do that for you, there will be no problems with achieving mental clarity and providing your very best writing.
+If you have agents and publishers doing that for you, there will be no problem with achieving mental clarity and providing your very best writing.